snacktavish/TreeUpdatingComparison/TreeUpdating.md

 ## Using an alternate reference

 The reference that you choose can affect your consensus sequencee calling, and therefore your phylogenetic inference.
-Lets try assemebling these new taxa, but using the outgroup as a reference instead.
+Lets try assembling these new taxa, but using the outgroup as a reference instead.

 ```
 ../extensiphy.sh -a neisseria_aln.fas -1 _1.fastq -2 _2.fastq -d neisseria_reads/ -u ALIGN -r ERR2525602 -i CLEAN -o EP_demo_alternate_ref